n4nabil/NewsApi/README.md

 # NewsApi
-An app that fetches latest news and headlines.
+An app that fetches latest news .
 It also allows the users to favourite their news.
-The user also has the option to choose the source of news.
-They can also search for any particular trending keyword.
-The following libraries were used in this project.

 Android Architecture Components samples
 ===================================